ilovepku/sean-lee-portfolio/src/pages/projects/eloqua.md

 ## Script View

 Click the title area of the playing bar to view the script text of currently playing speech.
-Extended control features like loop/random toggle and playback speed switch are also in this view.
+Extended control features like loop toggle and playback speed switch are also in this view.

 ![Script View](../../images/projects/eloqua/script.png "Script View")